Submission of applications:

 The student's academic transcript (80%), letters of recommendation, cover letter and, if applicable, an interview (20%) will be taken into consideration.

-Deadline for the submission of applications: July 16th, 2018.
+Deadline for the submission of applications: From January 1st to May 15th, 2019

 1 academic year (90 ECTS)